Cloudef/nix-zig-stdenv/README.md

 # TODO

 - Generate meta.json with github actions
-   - Collect information about which targets do not work
    - Rank zig versions and targets depending how well they do in tests
-- Generate github actions workflow file from versions.json and zig targets output
 - Provide `zigPkgs` set with packages maintained in this repo
    - Packages that need major restructuring to compile
    - Minimal versions of existing packages (we are mostly interested in libs only)